thaliaarchi/blog/blog/utah-unix-v4/index.md

 ![Martin Newell's drawing of the Utah Teapot](newell_teapot_drawing.jpg)

-At this time, the computer graphics group at the U was <growing / only a few years old> and from 1973 to 1975, Martin was responsible for setting up a new facility in collaboration with Evans & Sutherland.
+At this time, the computer graphics group at the U was rapidly growing.
+From 1973 to 1975, Martin was responsible for setting up a [new graphics facility](https://archive.org/details/shaded_picture_system_proposal_1973-08-09) in collaboration with Evans & Sutherland.
 E&S was a local graphics company started by Dave Evans and Ivan Sutherland, the founders of the University's computer science department, and had close ties to the school.
 They were working on <TODO>.
 This facility was based on a PDP-11/45 computer that was